sergeych/mp_stools/README.md

 ### Strings (or anything as string)

-Texts works with any object, using it's `toString()`, also with numbers, wit the same positioning, size anf fill flags:
+Texts works with any object, using it's `toString()`, also with numbers, wit the same positioning, size and fill flags:

 ~~~kotlin
 // regular strings